alettieri/itil-notes/DayOne.md

 # Stakeholders in service managemenet

-Within the service provider organization there are many different stakeholders including the [__functions__](#functions), groups and teams that deliver the services
+Within the service provider organization there are many different stakeholders including the [functions](#functions), groups and teams that deliver the services

 # IT Service Management